waldronbios2/cunybios2/README.md

 Technical notes
 ===============

+To add a new git submodule to this repo:

+First, add the new session to the Suggests and Remotes sections of the DESCRIPTION file.

-To add a new git submodule to this repo, invoke the following from within the local waldronbios2 clone (example for session10):
+Second, invoke the following from within the local waldronbios2 clone (example for session10):

     git submodule add https://github.com/waldronbios2/session10.git
     git commit -am "add session10 submodule"
-    git push origin master

-Then update the file `youtubeURLs.csv` with links to lecture and lab recordings.
+Finally, update the file `youtubeURLs.csv` with links to lecture and lab recordings, then push changes:

+    git commit -am "add session10 recording links" git push origin master